Ann Hampton Callaway: Career

-A native of Chicago, her father, John Callaway, was a journalist and her mother was a singer, pianist, and vocal coach.
+Callaway is a native of Chicago.
+Her father, John Callaway, was a journalist and her mother was a singer, pianist, and vocal coach.
 She learned scat singing from her father and a love of jazz from his record collection, and she learned classical music from her mother.
 Her sister, Liz Callaway, is a singer and actress on Broadway.
 Callaway performed in musicals at New Trier High School in Winnetka.
 After graduation, she studied acting for two years at the University of Illinois at Urbana-Champaign.
 She moved to New York City in 1979.
 During the 1980s, she worked as a cabaret singer accompanying herself on piano, performing jazz, traditional pop, and standards from the Great American Songbook.

 Songwriting

 While contributing to a CD reissue of songs by Cole Porter, she received permission from the Porter estate to compose music for his unrecorded song, "I Gaze in Your Eyes."
 The song was included on her debut album, which was released on August 17, 1992.
 A year later, she wrote and performed the theme song for the TV show The Nanny.

-In addition to the theme for The Nanny, she wrote theme songs for Day's End, Cabaret Beat, and The Jim J and Tammy Fay Show and composed incidental music for the play, Baltimore Star by David Weiner.
+In addition to the theme for The Nanny, she wrote theme songs for Day's End, Cabaret Beat, and The Jim J and Tammy Fay Show and composed incidental music for the play Baltimore Star by David Weiner.
 Her song "Manhattan in December" was included in the 2005 off-Broadway musical revue A Broadway Diva Christmas.

 She composed "At the Same Time" for Barbra Streisand.
 The song appeared on Streisand's album, Higher Ground, which debuted at the top of the Billboard 200 and gave Callaway her first platinum record.
 Streisand asked her to write lyrics to a Rolf Lovland melody which she entitled "I've Dreamed of You" which Streisand sang to James Brolin at their wedding.
 The song was later recorded on her album, A Love Like Ours, released as a single, and selected for the album, The Essential Barbra Streisand.
 Streisand performed both songs on her live double album, Timeless.
 She chose Callaway's song "A Christmas Lullaby" for her album Christmas Memories.

 Callaway's music and lyrics have also been recorded and performed by Karrin Allyson, Liz Callaway, Barbara Carroll, Blossom Dearie, Michael Feinstein, Harvey Fierstein, Carole King, Patti LuPone, Amanda McBroom, Donna McKechnie, Liza Minnelli, Peter Nero, and Lillias White.

 In September 2005, Callaway performed her song "Let the Saints Come Marching" on a national TV broadcast on the Fox News Channel.
 She wrote the song in honor of victims of Hurricane Katrina.
 Her song "Who Can See the Blue the Same Again?" was released earlier in 2005 to raise money for survivors of the 2004 Indian Ocean earthquake and tsunami.